 Students planning to pursue graduate studies in English should develop a college major (in the subject) of at least thirty hours.
 Such students should also achieve a reading knowledge of Latin, French, and German.

 103. Freshman English

 Grammar, rhetoric, and composition.
-Introduction to the literature of England.
 Required of all freshmen, and prerequisite to all other courses in English.
-Textbooks and periodic themes.
+Textbooks, and periodic themes.

 104. Freshman English